JohnRenatoDev/JohnRenatoDev/README.md

 ### John Russio 🚀

 I'm a Brazilian Full-Stack Software Developer.
-I currently work for an incredible company called ModalGR, and as a side job I am a co-founder of DeezTech an agency focused on WordPress.
+I currently work for an incredible company called ModalGR.
+As side job I am the co-founder of DeezTech an agency focused on WordPress.

 - 🔭 I’m currently working on ModalGR
 - 🌱 I’m currently learning Flutter